sudomateo/website/content/posts/observability-companies-to-watch-in-2024/index.md

 ### Things I Like

-Grafana Labs is has an open source tier of their offerings that can be self-hosted.
+Grafana Labs has an open source tier of their offerings that can be self-hosted.
 In fact, I'd argue that's what made Grafana Labs popular in the industry.
 Teams that use Grafana Labs' offerings in production often ship the open source versions alongside their applications in non-production